YitingTsaii/Python-Based-Projects/README.md

 Given a sequence of keys S, our task is to insert the elements of S into an initially empty standard binary tree T (and a splay tree, respectively) in the given order, and then output the following:

-* the parenthesis form of tree T
+i) the parenthesis form of tree T
-* the printed form of tree T
+i) the printed form of tree T
-* the left boundary of tree T
+i) the left boundary of tree T